jordles/notes/Postgres.md

 ### Joins

+All JOINS queries will match and fill up the combined corresponding number of rows in our combined tables with null values if there is no matching data.
+Order will matter for directional joins based on which table is on the left and which table is on the right of the JOIN keyword.

+Although ON is similar to WHERE for filtering data, WHERE happens after the JOIN, which when dealing with outer joins will turn it into an inner join instead, when it detects NULL values for example.
+Placing the condition on ON will retain the unmatched rows with NULL values, due to ON being executed first before JOIN.

 ```sql
 --select specifies the columns we want to retrieve from the 3rd imaginary table we created by joining tables.
 Select determines the order of these columns, if non are specified, then the order is based on the table order stated in the query.
 Select columns must be unique, and if they are the same name, you must specify the table name with dot notation (if certain libraries are still unable to recognize the difference use the AS keyword to rename a column or even rename a table itself).
 SELECT contents, username FROM comments